vincentbernat/pragmatic-debian-packages/README.md

 will download the version specified in `debian/rules` and build a package from that.
 This package contains an embedded copy OpenSSL, libuv, zlib and I suppose many other dependencies.

+### memcached

+This is an all-in-one package for [memcached](http://www.memcached.org/).
+It will download the version specified in `debian/rules` and build a package from that.
+Being based on autoconf, debhelper knows how to handle this kind of program.
+It will run `./configure` with the appropriate options, `make`, `make check` and `make install`.

+We add an upstart script and a systemd unit definition.
+This package won't work with systems using neither systemd nor upstart.